ContinuumIO/conda-backports.shutil_which/README.md

-# conda-nbdime
+# conda-backports.shutil_which
-A conda recipe for building [nbdime](https://github.com/martinal/nbdime) from github source
+A conda recipe for building [backports.shutil_which](https://github.com/minrk/backports.shutil_which) from github source

-nbdime provides tools for diffing and merging of Jupyter Notebooks.
+backports.shutil_which is a backport of shutil.which to Python 2.7 from Python 3.3.

+backports.shutil_which is used by nbdime.